How Are You Telling The Story Of Your Year?

 1. Are the stories you are telling about the year serving and supporting you or are they dragging you down?

 2. Is your focus on what has been positive about the year or are you giving more time and energy to what has not been so great?

 3. Are your excuses (I’m too busy, I’m not experienced enough, I’m just a mum, I’m not good enough) holding you back or keeping you stuck?

-With the new year approaching, now is the perfect time to take stock and commit to tweaking the way we approach our career and each part of our life.
-By taking accountability for creating change, we all have the potential to achieving the type of success we desire.
+With the new year approaching, now is the perfect time to take stock and commit to tweaking the way you approach your career and each part of your life.
+By taking accountability for creating change, you have the potential to achieving the type of success you desire.

 What stories and excuses are holding you back?
-What are you going to do differently in 2014?
+What are you going to do differently in the new year?

 If you want to be telling a different story of your year next year… then now is the time to start creating a new story for yourself.